svylabs/stablebase/WHITEPAPER.md

 # Available Collateral

-ETH, StakedETH(stETH) and WrappedBTC(WBTC) will be the only collateral supported by the protocol.
+ETH will be the only collateral supported by the protocol.

 # Tokenomics